 Now that I have upgraded my main work laptop to Windows 10, I want to learn all about the Windows 10 Universal Apps platform.
 I am at the beginning of this journey, so I am a beginner here.
 I have been looking for lots of resources to help me out and I found this TechEd training session on youtube.
 I have found it useful, so I thought I would share it.

 I have also found the Microsoft Virtual Academy video for Windows 10 Development on Youtube.
 This is a longer tutorial, but covers much more detail.

-In the previous article we looked at the installation and basic configuration of RabbitMQ.
-In this article we will look in more detail at the Management Portal.
+In the first article in this RabbitMQ series we looked at what message queueing is and a brief look at RabbitMQ.
+In this article we will look in more detail at the AMQP messaging standard that underpins RabbitMQ.

 RabbitMQ is built on top of the AMQP.
 This is a network protocol that enables client applications to communicate with a compatible messaging system.

 A message broker works by receiving messages from a client (publisher) and that broker routes the message to a receiving application (consumer).